mmakatri/CourtCounter/README.md

 Me, the author of the project, allow you to check the code as a reference, but if you submit it, it's your own responsibility if you get expelled.

-Copyright (c) 2018 Mohammed Al-Maqtari
+Copyright (c) 2018 MOHAMMED AL-MAQTARI

 Besides the above notice, the following license applies and this license notice must be included in all works derived from this project.